szasza576/oe-kubernetes/README.md

 Now we can clean up the deployment.

 ## Clean up
-Similar as we did at the beginning delete the whole resource group
+To clean up just delete the whole resource group.
+This will delete all the resources inside it.
 1. Navigate to your own **Resource group**
 2. On the top menu click on **Delete resource group**
 3. You need to re-enter its Name.